 The gas valve for a fire pit functions the same way as one for a stove or hot water heater, and the operation of the pilot is similar.
 When the pilot won't light, you can often trace the problem to a lack of propane, either because the tank is empty or a valve is closed.
 If the pilot won't stay lit, the problem is usually related to the thermocouple, a heat-sensitive electrode that signals the gas valve to stay open when the pilot is on.

-The thermocouple is usually at fault when the pilot won't stay lit -- provided you're not using the fire pit outdoors on a windy day.
+The thermocouple is usually at fault when the pilot on a propane fire pit or outdoor fireplace won't stay lit -- provided you're not using the fire pit outdoors on a windy day.
 Once the pilot lights, you should keep depressing the gas valve for at least 10 seconds to give the thermocouple time to warm up.
 It may take longer on cold days, but if the pilot won't stay lit after you hold the valve in for a minute:

 In most cases, following these procedures will solve your pilot problems, but if you persistently get no pilot flame -- or get a weak one -- the gas valve itself may be at fault.
 Replacing it is a job for a qualified service technician.